About Me

 - Educational Focus: Built with a focus on understanding the internals of a query engine, inspired by Crafting Interpreters and Database Design and Implementation.

-- End-to-End Pipeline: Implements the query parsing flow including tokenization, AST generation, logical plans, and physical execution via iterators.
+- End-to-End Pipeline: Implements the query parsing flow including tokenization, AST generation, logical plans, optimizations and physical execution via iterators.

 🔹 Go-LSM LSM-based key-value store in Go for educational purpose, inspired by LSM in a Week.
 It is a rewrite of the existing workshop code.